Gonzales vs. Carhart and Partial-Birth Abortion Revealed

 Gonzales vs. Carhart Upholds Congressional Ban on Partial-Birth Abortions

-On April 23, 2007, the Supreme Court of the United States issued an important decision in the case called Gonzales vs. Carhart, in which the Court upheld a ban of the gruesome “partial-birth abortion” procedure.
+On April 23, 2007, the US Supreme Court issued an important decision in the case called Gonzales vs. Carhart, in which the Court upheld a ban of the gruesome “partial-birth abortion” procedure.
 The ban, approved by Congress, was called the Partial-Birth Ban Act and was signed into a federal law by President George W. Bush on November 5, 2003.
 In medical terms, this abortion method is known as “Dilation and Extraction” (D&X).
 It is a late abortion procedure because it is committed during the second and third trimesters of pregnancy.1

 The Path of Gonzales vs. Carhart to the Supreme Court